aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/timephased-data-generation/_index.md

 # How to Change Contour in Aspose.Tasks for Timephased Data

 ## Introduction
 In this tutorial, you'll discover **how to change contour** for a resource assignment and generate timephased data using Aspose.Tasks for Java.
 Timephased data reveals the distribution of work over the project timeline, enabling you to fine‑tune schedules, balance workloads, and make data‑driven decisions.
+Mastering contour changes helps you model realistic effort patterns such as front‑loading, back‑loading, or peak workloads.

 ## Quick Answers
 - **What is a contour?** A work contour defines how effort is spread across a task’s duration (e.g., Flat, Turtle, Bell).